<?xml version="1.0" encoding="UTF-8"?>

 <pubDate>Tue, 02 Jun 2026 12:00:00 GMT</pubDate>

 <description>HIPAA protects deceased clients' therapy records for 50 years after death.
-The executor of the estate inherits the patient's HIPAA access rights.
-Probate courts routinely subpoena mental health records in contested-will proceedings where testamentary capacity is at issue.
-When a cloud AI scribe processed grief sessions, the vendor holds the deceased client's audio on its own infrastructure — reachable by legal process the therapist cannot intercept.
-Here is what grief therapists need to know about deceased-patient PHI, probate subpoenas, and why on-device note drafting keeps session custody with the therapist.</description>
+An executor inherits the patient's HIPAA access rights.
+Probate courts routinely subpoena mental health records in contested-will cases.
+When a cloud AI scribe processed grief sessions, the vendor holds the deceased client's audio independently — reachable by legal process the therapist cannot intercept.</description>

 </item>